THE WAVES

-A group of college friends are left to put together the broken pieces of friendship over a weekend in their old college town in the aftermath of the (assisted) suicide of the friend who was the glue who held them all together.
+THE WAVES: A group of college friends are forced to put together the broken pieces of friendship over a weekend in their old college town in the aftermath of the (assisted) suicide of the friend who was the glue who held them all together.

-A group of college friends are left to put together the broken pieces of friendship over a weekend in their old college town in the aftermath of the (assisted) suicide of the friend who was the glue who held them all together.
+THE WAVES: A group of college friends are forced to put together the broken pieces of friendship over a weekend in their old college town in the aftermath of the (assisted) suicide of the friend who was the glue who held them all together.

-• SIMONE (55), the Creole Princess who has secretly tanked her family’s real estate business;
+• SIMONE (55), the real estater who’s secretly tanked her family’s business;

-• MIA (55), the kickass sports reporter who’s discovered a new sexual freedom in her third marriage;
+• MIA (55), the reporter who’s discovered a new sexual freedom in her third marriage;

-• REENIE (55), the college professor still living a mostly closeted life;
+• REENIE (55), the professor who’s still living a closeted life;

-• And ALEX (55), the brash, record exec, who after refusing to come, arrives drunk and blows chow all over the dinner table – and Simone’s perfect blowout.
+• And ALEX (55), the record exec, who’s battling multiple demons, arrives late and drunk, and blows chow all over the breakfast table.

 Charise M. Studesville is a bestselling writer, filmmaker, and mixed media artist who uses truth to illuminate darkness within the human experience.
 She has a life-long obsession with secrets, and loves the discovery process of untangling them and finding the universal truths hidden within.
 She believes it’s how we discover the common bonds that build cosmic connection.